-- Worker participation and involvement in defining the elements of the safety management system and making necessary adjustments.
-(Safety Culture Series - Worker Participation in the Safety Management System) - Leaders throughout the organization continuously and genuinely showing a deep "caring behavior" for those supervised, thus creating a culture of care and support for each other.
-(Safety Culture Series - Demonstrating a Culture of Care and Support: The Leaders Role) - Leaders acknowledging that humans do make mistakes and accidents do not typically happen on purpose.
-(Safety Culture Series - Human Performance Principles) - Leaders avoiding placing blame and instead focusing on system improvements. - Leaders gaining buy-in from employees to avoid at-risk behaviors. - Supervisors exercising "Stop-Work" authority without fear of reprisal. - Employees not hiding injuries to avoid punishment. - Developing excellent, actionable leading indicators, which results in receiving early warnings so improvements can be implemented.
+- Worker participation and involvement in defining the elements of the safety management system and making necessary adjustments. - Leaders throughout the organization continuously and genuinely show a deep "caring behavior" for those supervised, thus creating a culture of care and support for each other. - Leaders acknowledging that humans do make mistakes and accidents do not typically happen on purpose. - Leaders avoiding placing blame and instead focusing on system improvements. - Leaders gaining buy-in from employees to avoid at-risk behaviors. - Supervisors exercising "Stop-Work" authority without fear of reprisal. - Employees not hiding injuries to avoid punishment. - Developing excellent, actionable leading indicators, which results in receiving early warnings so improvements can be implemented.